 Invesco use multiple datasets from different sources and it is difficult to generate the proportion of ESG data that is estimated.
-However, it should be noted that except for the sovereign ESG assessment which is based on actual data, the majority of the data received from third party providers (as listed above) are estimated as of the date of the document.
+However, it should be noted that the majority of the data received from third party providers (as listed above) are estimated as of the date of the document.
 Certain categories of ESG data are more likely to be estimated (such as scope 3 emissions, certain business involvement categories, etc) due to a lack of consistent disclosure among issuers.
 Because of this, ESG data that is directly disclosed by an issuer is given preference over data that is generated by a vendor using a proxy, estimation model, industry average, or other means.
 Invesco is committed to review the current ESG datasets that are used and will continue work with vendors to improve upon both the timeliness and accuracy of data that is used in construction of our ESG products.
-This data review is an ongoing process that involves members of our investment teams, ESG research team, ESG data analytics team, and our investment technology team.
+This data review is an ongoing process that involves members of our investment teams, ESG research team, ESG data andytics team, and our investment technology team.